-All the shelters will be subject to prior environmental assessment in order prevent execution with significant negative environmental impacts.
-The purpose of EA is to get relevant environmental concerns addressed before start of construction activities to ensure identification of probable environmental impacts, mitigation measures thereof, preparation of Environmental Management Plan (EMP) which will be budgeted for.
+All the shelters have therefore been subject to prior environmental assessment in order prevent execution with significant negative environmental impacts.
+The purpose of EA is to get relevant environmental concerns addressed prior to and during construction activities to ensure identification of probable environmental impacts, mitigation measures thereof, preparation of Environmental Management Plan (EMP) which will be budgeted for.